-Shin splints are a painful condition caused by inflammation in the muscles and other tissues around the shin bone in your lower leg.
+Shin splints, or technically known as medial tibial stress syndrome, are a painful condition caused by inflammation in the muscles and other tissues around the shin bone in your lower leg.
 Though they often resolve themselves over time, athletes and those with active jobs—like nurses and service workers—don’t always have the opportunity to rest and allow their shin splints to heal.

 This is where compression socks for shin splints—like those produced by Nurse Yard—come into play.
 They’re designed to deliver consistent pressure to the shin and calf to increase blood flow, prevent inflammation, and help alleviate pain.
 In the article below, we discuss how these features help with shin splints so you can enjoy your favorite activities.